ALeliuhin/nutrition_telegram_bot/README.md

 1. **Start the bot**: Once you have set up the bot, you can find it on Telegram and start interacting with it using `/start`.
 2. **Admin functions**: If you are an admin, you will have access to additional commands to interact with the database.
 3. **Suggestions**: Any user can suggest new products, which will be reviewed and possibly added to the database.
+4. **Product lookup**: Search for a product by name and view its detailed nutritional information.
+5. **Meal composition**: Select products and combine them to create a meal.
+6. **Recipe generation**: Generate a recipe using selected products via OpenAI API.
+7. **Supplier information**: Easily manage supplier names and their related products.

 ---